laanp/Icarus_Mods/README.md

 ### 2. Custom_Options (Jimk72):
 Mod by JimK72 introduces an interface to set Jump height, and other things.
+To activate the Custom Options Interface:
-Activate the Custom Options Interface with right mouse click, when your fists are displayed in lower right corner of screen
+- Hit "H" key to bring up the hands in the hud (fists will be displayed in lower right corner of screen).
+- Right-mouse button click to bring up Custom Options menu:
   - Allows 700, 800, or 900 unit jump heights, along with double or triple jump option.
-- Hit "H" key to bring up the hands in the hud.
-- Right-mouse button to bring up Custom Options menu.
   - An option to clear all nearby vegetation - within a specified adjustable radius, until next reload
   - Allows temporary removal of all nearby caveworms (until next spawn time)
-- An option to clear all weather
-- An option to put out all fires
+  - An option to put out all fires (does not work currently)
-- An option to leave via dropshop from anywhere
+  - An option to leave via dropshop from anywhere.

 ### 3. Teleporter (JimK72)